elastic/elasticsearch-labs/notebooks/search/README.md

 - Use the inference API to create an inference endpoint for reranking
 - Use a `retriever` query to search and rerank the results

+### 11. Semantic reranking with a Hugging Face model

+In the [`11-semantic-reranking-hugging-face.ipynb`](./11-semantic-reranking-hugging-face.ipynb) notebook, you'll learn how to:

+- Load a Hugging Face model for semantic reranking into Elasticsearch
+- Use the inference API to create an inference endpoint for reranking
+- Use a `retriever` query to search and rerank the results

+### 12. Semantic reranking with Elastic Rerank

+In the [`12-semantic-reranking-elastic-rerank.ipynb`](./12-semantic-reranking-elastic-rerank.ipynb) notebook, you'll learn how to:

+- Deploy the [Elastic Rerank](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-rerank.html) model using the Inference API
+- Use a `retriever` query to search and rerank the results